hrlblab/CS-MIL/README.md

 ## Deployment on Toydataset
-This code is inspired by [DeepAttnMISL](https://github.com/uta-smile/DeepAttnMISL).
+This code is inspired by [DeepAttnMISL](https://github.com/uta-smile/DeepAttnMISL) and [AttentionDeepMIL](https://github.com/AMLab-Amsterdam/AttentionDeepMIL).

 ## Citation